andrewmmc/gatsby-theme-minimalism/gatsby-theme-minimalism/README.md

 }
 ```

-And add the following config in `plugins`:
+And add the following configs to `plugins` array:
 ```js
 module.exports = {
   plugins: [